Teresa-Gamito/the_city_and_the_tower/README.md

 Create a final map with all the layers in one
 Print final map

+Player and items will be treated as objects:
+When the level is started, the program reads the objects layer and converts any item/player into an object, removing them from the map.

 Labels for level creation:
 'W' - Wall